tharunsikhinam/data-512/data-512-project/A4_Project_Proposal.md

 ## A4: Project Proposal
 ## Tharun Sikhinam

+## An exploratory data analysis on the transfer market of the the BIG 5 European Soccer Leagues (England, Spain, France, Germany and Italy)

 ### Motivation/problem statement:

 The purpose of this project is to perform an Exploratory Data Analysis on the Transfer Market of the Big Five European Soccer Leagues.
 This analysis is particularly interesting with the large sums of foreign investment and the increase in the number of sports agents in recent years.
 With each clubs bringing in vast amounts of money through TV rights and other sources, it would be interesting to know how the clubs have put this money to use.
-A detailed analysis of the economics of the football transfer market can help player scouts and clubs make informed decisions.
+A detailed analysis of the economics of the football transfer market can help uncover hidden patterns and help player scouts and clubs make informed decisions.

 Furthermore, combining the transfer market data with player ratings will help us understand what factors affect the value of a player in the transfer market.
 It would be interesting to identify player trends and make future predictions if possible.